AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-59514-forms-in-admin-with-page-builder-throw-error-in-browser-console.md

 <u>Actual results</u>:

 The loader doesn't stop spinning, and the block is not saved.
 The following error is displayed in the browser console:
-*Page Builder was rendering for 5 seconds without releasing locks.*
+*[!DNL Page Builder] was rendering for 5 seconds without releasing locks.*

 ## Apply the patch